expressjs/expressjs.com/en/guide/error-handling.md

 Express comes with a built-in error handler, which takes care of any errors that might be encountered in the app.
 This default error-handling middleware function is added at the end of the middleware function stack.

-If you pass an error to `next()` and you do not handle it in an error handler, it will be handled by the built-in error handler the error will be written to the client with the stack trace.
+If you pass an error to `next()` and you do not handle it in an error handler, it will be handled by the built-in error handler; the error will be written to the client with the stack trace.
 The stack trace is not included in the production environment.

 <div class="doc-box doc-info" markdown="1">